The Channel Tunnel

 Work on experimental tunnels started back in 1880 at Abbot’s Cliff near Folkestone, Kent.
 Many of the workers used hand tools, but a state-of-the-art boring machine was also used.
 Work was eventually abandoned until construction on the tunnel as we now know it began again in 1988.

-Foot passengers can travel with Eurostar, between our UK stations (London St Pancras International, Ebbsfleet International in north Kent, or Ashford International in south Kent) and our stations on the continent .
+Foot passengers can travel with Eurostar, between our UK stations London St Pancras International and our stations on the continent .
 People who want to travel with their own vehicle or on a coach can use the Eurotunnel Le Shuttle between Folkestone and Calais.
 Before travelling with either Eurostar or Eurotunnel you will need to go through security, border and ticket checks before going through the Tunnel.

 It took just under six years and 13,000 workers to build the Channel Tunnel.
 The total cost came at an eye-watering £4.65 billion which would be the equivalent of £12 billion in today's money.

-The Eurostar travels through the Channel Tunnel at a speed of 160 kilometers per hour (100 mph) although when the train is outside the tunnel it reaches speed of 300 kilometers per hour (186 mph).
+The Eurostar travels through the Channel Tunnel at a speed of 100 miles per hour (160kph) although when the train is outside the tunnel it reaches speed of 186 miles per hour (300 kph).